top of page

 If you’ve ever tasted Japanese Jidori chicken, you’ll notice right away — it’s not your average chicken.
 “Jidori” (地鶏) refers to a premium, free-range chicken raised with traditional Japanese care.
 Known for its richer flavor, firmer texture, and freshness, Jidori chicken brings a whole new level of depth to simple dishes like this Soy Sauce Koji Steamed Chicken.

-Unlike typical non-Jidori chicken, which is often mass-produced for volume and tenderness, Jidori chickens are ethically raised, hormone-free, and naturally fed.
+Unlike typical non-Jidori chicken, which is often mass-produced for volume, Jidori chickens are ethically raised, hormone-free, and naturally fed.
 Their diet of grains and vegetables, combined with plenty of room to roam, creates a flavorful, nutrient-dense meat with a satisfying bite.

 From a gut-health perspective, Jidori chicken is a great choice — it’s leaner, contains a better balance of healthy fats, and is gentler on digestion thanks to fewer additives and stress hormones.
 It’s the kind of mindful ingredient that aligns perfectly with Koji and More’s philosophy: food that’s delicious, nourishing, and naturally good for your body.